chryswoods/siremol.org/tutorials/somd/Lysozyme/Production.md

 #<center>SOMD MD tutorial</center>
 ####<center>Step Three: Production Run </center>
 The production run of a simple MD simulation is pretty straight forward and can again be done using a similar config script to the equilibration ones.
 Let us first create a directory for the production run and copy the last frame of the npt simulation into that directory.
-Let's start again in the top directory of the tutorial, where ```ls``` gives the following output ```Equib  FESetup_tut```
+Let's start again in the top directory of the tutorial, where ```ls``` gives the following output ```Equib  FESetup```

 ```
 mkdir Production